 There are many other places in Lisbon we would have liked to visit but ran out of time.
 To save you the research and if you have time, we would have liked to go to the Science Museum, Jardin da Estrella and Monstano National Park.
 I also heard of a kayaking trip that sounded like fun.

-If you fancy combining a city and resort break, Martinhal also have a five star hotel in Cascais less than an hour away.
+If you fancy combining a city and resort break, Martinhal also have a five star hotel in the Cascais less than an hour away.
 We had three days there before arriving in Lisbon.
-It was quite a nice balance of experiences.
+It was quite a nice balance of experiences and is also a great option for travel with kids in Portugal.

 HELP ME TO KEEP WRITING